• Post author:

 Conclusion

-In this article, I have explained how to concatenate two columns in pandas DataFrame using + operator, apply() method, str.cat() function, map() function, or agg() method.
+In summary, concatenating two columns in a Pandas DataFrame by using + operator, apply() method, str.cat() function, map() function, or agg() function.

 Happy Learning !!